ranjancse26/Stratis-SaleDeedRegistry/README.md

 ![alt text](
 https://raw.githubusercontent.com/ranjancse26/Stratis-SaleDeedRegistry/master/SaleDeedRegistry-Images/CreatingSmartContract.png "Contract Deployment")

-Specify the password, if it's default then use - stratis.
+Specify the password, if it's default then use - Stratis.
 If everything goes well, you should see the Receipt with no errors.

 ![alt text](
 https://raw.githubusercontent.com/ranjancse26/Stratis-SaleDeedRegistry/master/SaleDeedRegistry-Images/CreatingSmartContract-Receipt.png "Contract Receipt")